boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ## From PEB to ProcessParameters

 ### Get the Address of the PEB Again
+Now that we have successfully discovered the path to get from any place in process memory to the PEB, we will work on the next goal.
+Which is getting from the PEB to the ProcessParameters struct.
+Saving our above PIC shellcode for later, we'll close down x64dbg for now, and open a PE file in WinDBG.
+We'll use WinDBG to walk the PEB struct for the ProcessParameters struct address.

 Since we are launching a new process, the address of the PEB has changed.
 We will get this new PEB address to continue our path discovery.
 This time we will just use the `!peb` command and skip the TEB stuff as we've already figured that out.
 + in WinDBG enter the `!peb` command in the console to get the address of the PEB in memory